left page start

 3rd level: Sigilry

 You have learned to conjure powerful magical sigils to aid your allies and hinder your enemies.
 As an action or bonus action, you can summon a sigil on a surface located within 30 feet of you that you can see.
-The sigil glows dimly to friendly creatures of your choice but is invisible to everyone else unless they have a special sense.
+The sigil glows dimly to friendly creatures of your choice but is Invisible to everyone else.
 Your sigil lasts for 1 minute.
 If you summon a new sigil, the previous sigil disappears.
 If you lose consciousness, your sigil ends.
 If a sigil effect or enhancement calls for a saving throw, it is made against your spell save DC.
 Your sigil has a diameter of 10 feet, which increases as higher levels, as shown in the Sigil Diameter column of the Magus table.

 Additionally, you gain one sigil enhancement of your choice, as detailed at the end of the class description, and you gain more at higher levels, as shown in the Sigils Known column of the Magus table.
 When you summon your sigil, creatures within your sigil benefit—or suffer—from your sigil enhancement effects.